1711 – Campaign in Catalonia

 The Fall of Gerona

-Since December 1710, the Fortress of Gerona was besieged by 43 bns and 51 sqns led by the Duc de Noailles.
-The place was defended by FML Count Tattenbach with a garrison of 2,400 men (4 Palatine infantry rgts, Spanish Alcantarilla Infantry and Catalan Ciutat Infantry, the Virola Fusiliers, some free-companies and 200 Palatine horse).
+Since 17 December 1710, the Fortress of Gerona was besieged by 43 bns and 51 sqns led by the Duc de Noailles.
+The place was defended by FML Count Tattenbach with a garrison of 2,400 men, more presisely:

-During the month of January 1711, persistent heavy rain complicated the siege of Gerona.
-Major-General Schober managed to reinforce the garrison of Gerona with Faber Infantry (2 bns), Luccini Infantry (1 bn) and 40 artillerymen.
+On 8 January at night, Major-General Schober managed to reinforce the garrison of Gerona with 3 bns (Faber Infantry (2 bns), Luccini Infantry (1 bn)) and 40 artillerymen.

-On 14 January, Noailles's artillery began to shell the bastions of Gerona.
+On 14 January, Noailles's artillery began to shell the curtain wall of Gerona and the bastions of Santa Lucia and Santa Maria, creating gaping breaches.

 On 20 January, while Noailles was still besieging Gerona, the Maréchal de Vendôme launched an offensive against the positions of FML Wetzel's Corps in Aragon: Pertus Infantry was forced to evacuate Troncedo; the volunteers under Don Louis Bravo were expelled from Castro (present-day La Puebla de Castro); and FML Schober's troops were driven out of Estadilla.
 Meanwhile the cavalry of Philip V marched against Calasanz.

-On 23 January, the Maréchal de Noailles stormed the Fortress of Gerona.
+On 23 January, mines destroyed part of the tower of Santa Lucia and Fort Santa Maria.
+The Maréchal de Noailles then stormed the Fortress of Gerona.
 Around 10:00 a.m., a ceasefire was concluded and FML Count Tattenbach negotiated the surrender of the fortress with Noailles.
+French grenadiers occupied the Monastery of San Pedro and the Francia Gate, and subsequent infantry entered the city.
+On the same day, the Imperial commander of Balaguer had the fortifications blown up and withdrew to Igualada.

-On 24 January, FML Tattenbach surrendered the city but his troops still occupied some forts.
+On 24 January, Count Lecheraine negotiated with the French on behalf of FML Count Tattenbach about the surrender of the fortress.
+However, Tattenbach's troops still occupied some forts.

 On 27 January, Archduke Charles VI of Austria held a council of war.
 Since a relief of Gerona was not possible before 31 January, it was decided to concentrate efforts on the defence of Catalonia.
 Most of the Allied troops were now posted along a line extending from Montblanc to Igualada and Cardona.
 However, Browne de Camus Infantry was still occupying Balaguer on the right bank of the Segre River, the corps of Major-General Schober was at Cinca, and the Imperialist troops led by FML Baron Wetzel were at Noguera.